 Next, I'll post my notes of MIT's Linear Algebra course.
 At first I thought I'd post Linear Algebra to a separate blog section that does not appear in the RSS feed but then I gave it another thought and came to a conclusion that every competent programmer must know the linear algebra and therefore it's worth putting them in the feed.
 You can surely be a good programmer without knowing linear algebra, but if you want to work on great problems and make a difference, then you absolutely have to know it.

-Stay tuned!
-(Update: First lecture is up – Lecture 1: The Geometry of Linear Equations.)
+Update: Review of the first lecture is out – Lecture 1: The Geometry of Linear Equations.